 My first experience with an “actual” SEO company was not pleasant.
 The folks who work there were pleasant enough, but seeing how they are doing work for their clients was discouraging.
 I learned many things, however.
 One thing that I have known for a long time, and which I have tried to base my professional web career on, was reinforced for me.

 There are no shortcuts to creating good content.

-Amen, right?
+Obvious, right?
 But there are many SEO and marketing pros out there who still don’t get it.
-Even after Penguin and Panda, many so-called marketing companies are using black hat or grey hat techniques for their clients.
-When they do that, they are placing their clients at risk.
+Even after the Penguin and Panda Google updates, many so-called marketing companies are using black grey hat techniques for their clients.
+When they do that, they’e placing their clients at risk.
 It’s inexcusable.

-What are we really saying when we acknowledge that there are no shortcuts to creating good content?
-Well, we’re saying this:
+What do we mean when we say there are no shortcuts to creating good content?
+This:

-- You’ll need to gather followers and attract an audience to that content
+2. You’ll need to gather followers and attract an audience to your content.

 Build websites that are helpful to human beings, not robots.

 The SEO company I mention was abandoning their old method of buying links, since Google frowns on that, and instead was buying websites and planning to send links from them to their clients.
 They failed to recognize that purchasing page rank and passing it along is not legit.